What’s in My Bag

-Anette Mossbacher profiles an important piece of equipment that she uses in her professional wildlife photography.
+Talking about an essential piece of equipment, the Ecklasphere, that I use in my professional wildlife photography.
 These ongoing equipment tips can help you in your wildlife, landscape, and nature photography efforts.

 “Wildlife photography is a lot like detective work.
-You search, you sit, you wait, and you watch, and when the moment you’ve been waiting/searching for arrives, it can be over in seconds- and you better be ready.”
+You search, you sit, you wait, and you watch, and when the moment you’ve been waiting/searching arrives, it can be over in seconds, and you better be ready.”

-“However, there is a problem on the wildlife side of things that requires a different solution, and that is why I’m digging into my camera bag for you today.
-I want to share my solution with you!” – Anette
+“However, there is a problem with the wildlife side things that require different solutions, and that is why I’m digging into my camera bag today.
+I want to share my solution with you!”

 The ECKLASPHERE is the round gray disk attached to the bottom of my lens in the above picture.

-I like the use of the beanbag.
-It offers good support.
+I like the use of a beanbag.
+It offers excellent support.
 However, it does not work well when you must pan or swivel your camera quickly and smoothly, which you will often do when photographing wildlife.

 The ECKLASPHERE Swing Tripod offers a stable platform on top of the beanbag support, but now… I can swivel my camera with ease.